Machine learning vs statistical models: which predicts tennis better?

 - Tournament importance: Player motivation (Masters vs ATP 250)

-Bankroll Management by Confidence
+Bankroll management by confidence

 | Ensemble Confidence | Models Agree? | Stake Size | Risk Level |